richClubb/adventofcode/2023/day05/Day 5 notes.md

 ### Parallel Computation

 It is very easy to set this up as a parallel processing job.
 On the sample data this sped up the results significantly.
-Each process takes slightly longer but they can work in parallel. d
+Each process takes slightly longer but they can work in parallel.

 --------------------------------------------------------------------------------------